 The Excel data source task in SSIS sits over the old Jet 4.0 or the most recent ACE OLEDB 12.0 engines, depending on which versions of the Office drivers your environment has installed in it.
 These drivers have historically had problems in identifying column data types.
-Our previous blog gave details of how to fix this issue in each SSIS package that has an Excel data source.
 Alternatively, you can enforce much stricter controls on the Excel data sources provided to you by the business.
 Seeing this attempted in numerous projects to date, I can guarantee that this is not an easy thing to do.

 A 3rd party solution

 Excel data sources in SSIS may not have to be so painful after all.
 Here at Concentra, we have successfully used 3rd-party tools to help us crack this Excel problem.
 One of the tools we have used is COZYROC.

 COZYROC is a company that specialises in developing extended SSIS components, and they have developed one which solves many of the issues mentioned above.
 As an example, see several ways to read formatted cells:

 5. Reading the first 8 rows